 Annie is currently available to work with individuals who have concerns related to: anxiety, depression, emotion regulation, stress management, self-esteem, gender and sexuality, parenting skills training, and children & youth with disordered eating patterns.
 Annie often brings a certified K9 friend to sessions.

 In her down time, Annie enjoys spending time outdoors with her partner and their pups, as well as relaxing at home with their feline friends.
 She also enjoys mountain biking, hiking, camping, a variety of sports, and reading.

 Not accepting new clients at this time.

-Michelle has clinical experience in the areas of sexual violence, childhood abuse, intimate partner abuse/domestic violence, depression, anxiety, and relationship difficulties.
+Michelle is a Registered Social Worker.
+She has clinical experience in the areas of sexual violence, childhood abuse, intimate partner abuse/domestic violence, depression, anxiety, and relationship difficulties.
 She has training in Eye Movement Desensitization and Reprocessing therapy (EMDR) as an evidence-based treatment for PTSD; Clinical Traumatologist training and certification from the Traumatology Institute (Canada); and training in CBT for the treatment of mental health difficulties from Wilfrid Laurier University.
 Michelle’s early training began in Social Work research, policy, and Anti-Oppressive Practice, which evolved into a focus on clinical work.
 Michelle provided counselling and psychotherapy for almost nine years at a Sexual Assault / Domestic Violence Treatment Centre in Ontario where she supported many individuals and families in healing from trauma.
 In addition to her role at Locke Psychotherapy Group, Michelle currently works with post-secondary students by supporting each to address a variety of mental health difficulties and life challenges.

 PhD, MSW, RSW, Associate